 Dr. Schmidt is also passionate about working to improve health outcomes in — and reduce the significant health disparities faced by — sexual and gender minority populations.
 He has studied sexually transmitted infection testing among individuals beginning HIV pre-exposure prophylaxis, assessed barriers to knowledge of family history for cancer among LGBTQ+ individuals, and used electronic health record data to identify health disparities faced by transgender individuals.
 Within this realm, Dr. Schmidt participates in operational efforts to understand and improve the collection and quality of sexual orientation and gender identity (SOGI) data within research studies and in clinical settings.

-Dr. Schmidt received his BS in biochemistry, MPH in hospital and molecular epidemiology, and PhD in epidemiologic science from the University of Michigan.
+Dr. Schmidt has worked at CHR since 2009.
+Prior to this, he worked for 10 years for the Oregon and Michigan state health departments, focusing on HIV/AIDS and communicable disease surveillance, outbreak investigation, bioterrorism preparedness, and pandemic influenza planning.
+He received his BS in biochemistry, MPH in hospital and molecular epidemiology, and PhD in epidemiologic science from the University of Michigan.

 - Schmidt MA, Kurosky SK, Mullooly JP, Chun C, Weinmann S. A Ten Year Case-Control Study of Passive Smoke Exposure as a Risk Factor for Pertussis in Children.
 Perm J. 2015; 19: 59-63.

 - Schmidt MA, Gold R, Kurosky SK, Daley MF, Irving SA, Gee J, Naleway AL. Uptake, coverage, and completion of quadrivalent human papillomavirus vaccine in the vaccine safety Datalink, July 2006–June 2011.
-Journal of Adolescent Health.
+J Adolesc Health.
 2013 Nov 1;53(5):637-41.